-Kostopoulos was murdered on 21st September 2018 in the center of Athens in public view.
+Kostopoulos was murdered on 21st September 2018 in the center of Athens.
 The crime was followed by an unprecedented operation of covering up the murder and misinforming the public by spreading fake, contradictory, and ever-changing news reports through mainstream media channels, personal blogs, and social media.
 The murder of Zak Kostopoulos was used as a case study to ‘train’ the algorithm of Zackie PIA.

 Mind the Fact festival.
 Online edition.
 December 2020

 For a refusal to return to normalcy, group exhibition.
 Sphinx online edition.
 December 2020

 Emerging Diversities group exhibition.
 Xouth Festival @ Artens.
 Athens, December 2019